dbierer/php-class-notes/php-security-notes-2023.md

 * Password: password

 ## TODO
+* Get a list of attack servers to which you can subscribe
+* Get a list of Symfony security-related classes
+  * Also have a look at database security classes
+  * Doctrine security
+* Find the "official" email regex
+* Get updated slides to attendees

 ## Update/Upgrade the VM
 * For now, avoid upgrading Ubuntu.
 Leave it at version 20.*